 Automation In Operations vs shared inbox handling: What Operations Teams Should Know

-Shared Inbox Handling Limitations
+Why Shared Inbox Handling Becomes an Operational Bottleneck

-How Neotechie can help?
+How Neotechie Can Help

 Conclusion